Eagle732/TweeterApi/README.md

 I have applied various keys fetching which you can change according to your wish.I have restricted tweets parameters.
   Filtering algorithm is applied in filteringAlgo.py file parameters can be changed in models.py and tweetPopulate.py

  And at last after filtering you can export filtered data in third page which will store tweets in CSV format in Media
  directory

+ # NOTE  :  I have used MongoDb as database so you have to install MONGODB before running the app.
+ # NOTE  :  You have to wait till fetching of tweets in background ,Number of tweets to be fetched can be changed in twitterApi/tweetPopulate.py file.
+ # NOTE  : run before making migrations pip intsall -r requirements.txt